stanley-gu/standardsCh/chapter.md

 into SBML (or CellML) via BioPAX.
 The BioPAX group proposes to embed BioPAX elements onto SBML or cellML for unambiguous identification of substances (metabolites, enzymes) and reactions.

+Biological Pathway Exchange (BioPAX) is a standard language to represent biological pathways at the molecular and cellular level and to facilitate the exchange of pathway data.
+The rapid growth of the volume of pathway data has spurred the development of databases and computational tools to aid interpretation; however, use of these data is hampered by the current fragmentation of pathway information across many databases with incompatible formats.
+BioPAX, which was created through a community process, solves this problem by making pathway data substantially easier to collect, index, interpret and share.
+BioPAX can represent metabolic and signaling pathways, molecular and genetic interactions and gene regulation networks.
+Using BioPAX, millions of interactions, organized into thousands of pathways, from many organisms are available from a growing number of databases.
+This large amount of pathway data in a computable form will support visualization, analysis and biological discovery.

+[@demir2010biopax]
+[@stromback2005representations]

 ## Model Databases